Have you been asked to attend an invite-only speed awareness course?

 Do I Have to Attend a Speed Awareness Course?

-• Accept the fixed penalty, paying a fine and incurring points on your licence
+• Accept the fixed penalty, pay a fine and receive penalty points

 • Appeal the offence and attend a court hearing